Azure/c-pal/linux/devdoc/threadpool_linux_requirements.md

 Otherwise, `reallocate_threadpool_array` shall double the current task array size and return zero in success.

-`reallocate_threadpool_array` shall realloc the memory used for the doubled array items and on success return a non-NULL handle to it.
+`reallocate_threadpool_array` shall realloc the memory used for the array items and on success return a non-NULL handle to it.

 If any error occurs, `reallocate_threadpool_array` shall fail and return a non-zero value.